jayzzhou-thu/jayzzhou-thu.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Master student from the [[Deparment of Computer Science and Technology]](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
-I am supervised by [[Prof. Zhiyuan Liu]](http://nlp.csai.tsinghua.edu.cn/~lzy/).
+I am a third-year Master student from the [Deparment of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
+I am supervised by [Prof. Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).

 My research interests include graph neural networks and their applications on text and knowledge graphs.